kelapure/FizzBuzz/README.md

  3. ~~Create JAX-RS web service that responds to a front end UI~~
  4. ~~Create a maven/gradle build to build a war file~~
  5. Push the webservice jar to Pivotal WebServices
-    - Fork the Java Buildpack to support Java 8
+    - ~~Fork the Java Buildpack to support Java 8~~
-    - cf push using the -b option to point to the [forked buildpack](https://github.com/kelapure/java-buildpack.git)
+    - ~~cf push using the -b option to point to the [forked buildpack](https://github.com/kelapure/java-buildpack.git) ~~
+    - See application pushed to dev space @ http://fizzbuzz-spring-boot.cfapps.io/fizzbuzz
  6. Delivery pipeline for promotion from staging to production